17.00, Tuesday 28 November 2023

 Cherry has worked for the Government of India, leading and building India's first translational health science institute.
 She has served on World Health Organisation and Indian vaccine committees, covering policy and scientific areas.
 She has been a mentor and guide for women at work and outside of work.

-Cherry will be joined by a global expert panel:
+Cherry was joined by a global expert panel:

 Professor Suerie Moon, Professor of Practice & Global Health Expert, Geneva Graduate Institute